codegarvit/pwn.college_garvit/Processes And Jobs/foregrounding_processes.md

 # Processes and Jobs

 # Foregrounding Processes
-This challenge teaches how to "list running processes" using the ps command.
-For this challenge, a program has been "renamed /challenge/run to a random filename" and has already been "launched," so you must find it in the "running process list" to get the flag.
+This challenge teaches how to list running processes using the ps command.
+For this challenge, a program has been renamed /challenge/run to a random filename and has already been launched, so you must find it in the running process list to get the flag.

 ### Solve
-**Flag:** `pwn.college{krHw_DxbzcY0-AIl-xWFhchNDUw.QXzIDO0wSN0AzNzEzW}`
+**Flag:** `pwn.college{oZSNDeiCZN82a8kqIeTECv1ZUpA.QX4QDO0wSN0AzNzEzW}`

 The solution requires using ps to find the full path of the hidden running process and then running that path to get the flag.